openwisp/ansible-ow-influxdb/README.md

 Simple ansible role for installing and configuring influxdb.

-Designed to be used in complex OpenWISP installations.
+Designed to be used in OpenWISP installations.